Accessibility and additional support

 Hearing or speech impairments

-- who are deaf
+- those who are deaf

-- who use British Sign Language (BSL)
+- users of British Sign Language (BSL)

-- with a medical condition or injury which can temporarily affect hearing or speech.
+- those with a medical condition or injury which can temporarily affect hearing or speech.
 For example, an ear infection

 How we can help